Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

-\textbf{NonLinReg2D.} We created a synthetic nonlinear regression dataset \textit{NonLinReg2D} to validate the NLR-NCRN circuit.
+\textbf{Dataset.} We created a synthetic nonlinear regression dataset \textit{NonLinReg2D} to validate the NLR-NCRN circuit.
 This dataset contains two-dimensional positive inputs $\bs x \in \mb R^2_{>0}$ and scalar positive outputs $y \in \mb R_{>0}$.
 The inputs are sampled from a uniform distribution $\bs x \sim \mc U \mathrm{(0.5, 2.0)}$ and the corresponding outputs are generated according to: where $\xi \sim \mc N(0, 0.1)$ represents the Gaussian noise.

 Figure~\ref{fig:nonlin_reg} presents the results of training and inference by the NLR-NCRN on this dataset.
-Figure~\ref{fig:nonlin_reg}a visualizes the training data $(x_1, x_2, y)$ in 3D space alongside the fitted surface $y = x_1x_2 + x_2^2$.
+Figure~\ref{fig:nonlin_reg}a visualizes the training data $(x_1, x_2, y)$ in a 3D space along with the fitted surface $y = x_1x_2 + x_2^2$.
 Figure~\ref{fig:nonlin_reg}b illustrates the loss convergence during training.
 Figure~\ref{fig:lin_reg}c contrasts the $(\mathrm{predicted, target})$ points before and after training against the perfect prediction line ($\mathrm{prediction = target}$).
-The predictions correlate more closely with targets after training, demonstrating that our NLR-NCRN model can learn nonlinear regression tasks.
+The predictions correlate more closely with the targets after training, demonstrating that our NLR-NCRN model can learn nonlinear regression tasks.
 To further establish its robustness, we evaluate the NLR-NCRN circuit on another nonlinear regression task $y = \sin (x_1) + x_2^2$ in SI Text S6.